collinksmith/Asteroids/README.md

 ## Technologies

 The game is written in JavaScript.
-It also makes se of HTML5 Canvas and jQuery.
+It also makes use of HTML5 Canvas and jQuery.

+## Implementation Details